macropin/django-registration/README.rst

     make installdeps

-For convenience a ``Makefile`` is included which wraps the Python `invoke
+For convenience a "Makefile" is included which wraps the Python 'invoke
-<http://www.pyinvoke.org/>`_ library.
+<http://www.pyinvoke.org/>'_ library.
 Once you work on a patch, you can test
 the functionality by running::

     make test